amin942001/AMFTravellingWave/README.md

 - we write coordinates as `[x, y]`
 - np.arrays have the shape (dim_x, dim_y) and can be shown with plt.imshow()
 - to access a coordinate in an image we use `im[x][y]`

+# Model simulations

+Notebooks generating the figure for model simulations can be found at https://github.com/Cocopyth/model_integration.
+Proper installation of requirement.txt should be sufficient to run all the notebooks.